AmbientXYZ/ArcManagedFBX/README.md

 ![arcmanagedfbx](http://i.imgur.com/br4KwNr.png)

 ====
+## Amabient Changes

+No changes yet.
+I plan to extend the import features for Carbon™ and 3D Creator™

+====
 ## Amabilis Changes
 I've made quite a few changes in support of exporting.
 No doubt they could be better since I am definitely NOT a C++ programmer.